Back

 • Eliminate errors: technical errors, inconsistencies, and errors in language;

 • Use additional sources of information: references and visuals (diagrams, tables, graphs, etc.).
-For example, using diagrams can be very helpful if you need to show statistical data analyses.
+For example, using diagrams can be very helpful if you need to show statistical data analysis.
 Our post – Using Diagrams in IT Documentation: Best Practices – will tell you more on how to use diagrams in technical documentation and which tools to choose;

 • Keep your report short but informative.